lobato767/facens-dataviz/readme.md

     ```bash
     docker run --rm -v `pwd`:/jupyter/data/ -p 8888:8888 matheusmota/facens-dataviz
     ```

-    Access it by going to [http://0.0.0.0:8888](http://0.0.0.0:8888).
+Access the Jupyter Lab server by going to [http://0.0.0.0:8888](http://0.0.0.0:8888).

 The *Dockerfile* used to build the image can be found [here](https://github.com/matheusmota/facens-dataviz/tree/master/resources/docker/image).

   * Feel free to use images from [this library of ready-to-run Docker images containing Jupyter](https://hub.docker.com/u/jupyter/).
 Do not forget to install dependencies (see the [binder]() folder).